Past Performance Is No Guarantee of Future Results

 - What are the risks to my hypothesis of higher earnings?
 How likely is it that these theoretical risks will become actual realities?

-- Am I buying or selling based upon valuation, systematic purchases or market timing?
+- Am I buying or selling based on valuation, systematic purchases or market timing?

 - If there has been a significant deviation from the mean in any major sense what makes me think it won't revert back?
 How do I know that this truly is the "new normal"?